-Despite the best attempts of Dev/Ops fan meetups and IT gurus keen to offer their view on Continuous Delivery/Deployment, a recent survey on Production Deployments shows that the vast majority of organizations’ deployment pipelines still rely heavily on manual processes – which, of course, tend to be prone to human error, inconsistencies and generally move things out the door a lot slower.
+In a recent study on Production Deployment processes, results showed that the vast majority of organizations’ deployment pipelines still heavily rely on manual operations, which tend to be prone to human error, inconsistencies and generally move things out the door slower.